ItsVidhi07/ProgressBridge/README.md

 Provides structured views of project and progress information.

+---

 🤖 AI-Assisted Activity Matching

 The repository contains an AI matching module designed to compare field-report descriptions with relevant project activities using semantic similarity.

-The backend AI module uses Sentence Transformers and the "all-MiniLM-L6-v2" model, together with similarity and rule-based scoring.
+The backend AI module uses:

+- Sentence Transformers
+- "all-MiniLM-L6-v2"
+- Semantic similarity
+- Cosine similarity
+- Rule-based scoring

+🔍 How It Works

+Field Report
+     ↓
+Text Representation
+     ↓
+Sentence Transformer
+     ↓
+Semantic Embedding
+     ↓
+Activity Similarity
+     ↓
+Rule-Based Scoring
+     ↓
+Candidate Activity
+     ↓
+Verification

+The AI module is designed to help identify the most relevant scheduled activity for a field report.

-This module is part of the backend implementation and is being integrated progressively with the overall application workflow.
+«Note: The AI component is implemented in the backend and is being integrated progressively with the overall application workflow.»

+---

 📍 Telemetry

 The repository contains a backend telemetry module intended to support field/telemetry-related information.

 The current implementation should be considered a prototype component rather than a claim of live infrastructure-device integration.

+---

 🔐 Security